mardiros/pyshop/README.rst

     website and
 -   an admin group that have developer privilleges and accounts management.

-So, every users, including "pip" must authenticated by login and password.
+So, every users, including "pip", must be authenticated by login and password.

 Installation
 ------------